Kishore Shallow: CWI Leadership

 Dr. Shallow took over leadership of Cricket West Indies from Ricky Skerritt on March 25, 2023, at the 24th Annual General Meeting of the organisation.
 He and Vice President, Azim Bassarath of Trinidad and Tobago were unopposed at the elections.

 Few weeks into his presidency, Dr. Shallow introduced new policies for Women in West Indies Cricket.
 He changed an old policy where only men traveled first class on long haul flights, to facilitate women traveling similar category.
 A second policy to ensure the woman also had single rooms on international duty was also established.
 Barbados Prime Minister, Honorable Mia Mottley publicly commended Dr. Shallow for these initiatives.
 Shallow has shared similar sentiments with Caribbean leaders about the need for governance reform at CWI.

 In February 2025, Shallow was nominated for a second term as president of CWI.
 Both him and Vice President were unopposed for consecutive terms.
 Their ratification came at the CWI AGM on May 29, 2025, with Shallow receiving full support from the shareholders (12), while Bassarath received eight.
 Following the introduction of term limits by the Shallow-led administration, both President and Vice President will serve a three year term.

 Prior to becoming President, Dr. Shallow served as Vice President, from 2019 - 2023.
 In March 2019, Shallow ran a successful campaign for Vice President of Cricket West Indies, along with his running mate, Ricky Skerritt, who was elected as President.
 In his first term as Vice President, Shallow was chair of the CWI selection task force that produced the first ever selection policy for Cricket West Indies.
 In 2021, Shallow was re-elected unopposed as CWI Vice President for his second term.

+His election as a Member of Parliament in his home country in November 2025 has sparked conversation about conflict.
+However, Dr. Shallow has confirmed that he will complete his term as president.
+His commitment is to complete tasks set out in the CWI Strategic Plan by 2027 but does not intend to stand for re-election.